leslieJt/callbag-last/README.md

 # callbag-last

-Emit the last value emitted from source on completion.
+Emit the last value emitted from source on completion, based on provided expression.

 ```javascript
 const {